ryantd42/NY-Legislative-Git/2023/A4071B-2023/bill.md

  SECTION.
-  3. FOR THE PURPOSES OF THIS SECTION "COVERED  PUBLIC  BUILDING"  SHALL MEAN  A  PUBLIC BUILDING AS DEFINED IN SECTION TWO OF THIS CHAPTER, THAT IS DETERMINED BY THE COMMISSIONER OF GENERAL SERVICES TO BE OPEN TO  THE PUBLIC.
+  3. FOR THE PURPOSES OF THIS SECTION "COVERED  PUBLIC  BUILDING"  SHALL MEAN  A  PUBLIC BUILDING AS DEFINED IN SECTION TWO OF THIS CHAPTER, THAT

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD07734-02-3
+ A. 4071--A  2

+ IS DETERMINED BY THE COMMISSIONER OF GENERAL SERVICES TO BE OPEN TO  THE PUBLIC.
 FOR PURPOSES OF THIS SECTION "COVERED PUBLIC BUILDING" SHALL NOT MEAN  ACADEMIC BUILDINGS, DORMITORIES, AND OTHER FACILITIES OF THE STATE UNIVERSITY SYSTEM.
   §  2.
 This act shall take effect one year after it shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07734-01-3